wuxx/icesugar-pro/README.md

 ### Peripheral
 2. a RGB LED is connected to {A11, A12, B11}
 3. a SDCARD slot, support SPI/SDIO
-4. 106 usable IOs out with DDR SODIMM, can use with ext-board.
+4. 106 usable IOs out with SODIMM-DDR2-200P, can use with ext-board.

 ### JTAG
 the native JTAG of ECP5 is connect to the on-board iCELink, you can flash bistream with this JTAG interface (called JTAG1).